benfred/py-spy/README.md

 py-spy is extremely low overhead: it is written in Rust for speed and doesn't run in the same process as the profiled Python program.
 This means py-spy is safe to use against production Python code.

-py-spy works on Linux, OSX and Windows, and supports profiling all recent versions of the CPython interpreter (versions 2.3-2.7 and 3.3-3.7).
+py-spy works on Linux, OSX, Windows and FreeBSD, and supports profiling all recent versions of the CPython interpreter (versions 2.3-2.7 and 3.3-3.7).

 ## Installation